seyleonhart/p4g64.InputLibrary64/README.md

 Because this is a dependency library, it will normally be installed automatically or listed as a requirement by another mod.

 There are no user-configurable settings.
+The Debug toggle is there, but perhaps it will not do anything.
+It's just a redundant setting I cannot entirely disable yet.

 ## Using the library in another mod